0xa57/lancelotONrails/README.md

 - 👋 Hi, I’m @lancelotONrails
 - 👀 I’m interested in quant shit
-- 🌱 I’m currently learning a plethora of languages
+- 🌱 I’m currently learning c++ and solidity
 - 💞️ I’m looking to collaborate on NFTs
 - 📫 How to reach me? idk